Advice about separation

 Mediation gives parties control over how their dispute is dealt with and over the outcome.

-Rob Crossing and Vincent Tan are both accredited as mediators by the Australian Institute of Family Law Arbitrators and Mediators (“AIFLAM”) Further information about AIFLAM can be found here.
+Rob Crossing is accredited as a mediator by the Australian Institute of Family Law Arbitrators and Mediators (“AIFLAM”) Further information about AIFLAM can be found here.

 Collaborative dispute resolution is a process by which parties, their lawyers and other appropriately qualified professionals work together to reach an agreed solution without going to court or threatening to do so.
 The process is almost always quicker, less expensive and less stressful than going through the courts.